smartcontractkit/documentation/src/pages/chainlink-nodes/v1/using-forwarder.md

 <ClickToZoom src='/images/chainlink-nodes/node-operators/forwarder/forward2.jpg' />

 Then click on the `Logs` tab to display the list of events.
 Notice the [OracleResponse](/chainlink-nodes/contracts/operator#oracleresponse) events.
-The Operator contract emitted them when the Forward contract called it
+The operator contract emitted them when the Forward contract called it

 <ClickToZoom src='/images/chainlink-nodes/node-operators/forwarder/forward1-logs.jpg' />